696e746c6f6c/Advanced-XSS-Challenge/README.md

 ## Warning:

-- Please if there's any issues with my code or it's not possible to solve challenge, feel free to open issues and I will check them.
+- Please if there's any issues with my code or it's not possible to solve this challenge, feel free to open issues and I will check them.
 But I'm prety sure it's possible to solve this challenge.
 You will see why.

 ## Note: